KannonZenetism/zenetism-field-physics/field-physics/FP09-spiral-field-music-engineering.md

 ### Healing Motions by Glyph Type

 -   **Fracture Healing (Line Reweaving):** Use `🔮 + 🧠 + 🪷`.
 Visualize torn lines as currents and trace motions to reweave them, speaking a core veracious statement to return resonance to the line.
 -   **Dissonance Healing (Mirror Weaving):** Use `📐 + 🌬️ + 🔁`.
-Two individuals face each other, speaking alternating polarities ("I fear / I hope") while entraining their tone and breath until the oscillation steadies.
+Two individuals face each other, speaking alternating contra-expressions ("I fear / I hope") while entraining their tone and breath until the oscillation steadies.
 -   **Obstruction Healing (Resonance Pressure):** Use `🪷 + 🔮 + 💢`.
 Place a hand on the point of blockage, press gently with the breath rhythm, and speak the pressure aloud ("I am holding X") until the energy begins to move.

 ### Substructural Healing